Best Crypto Cards in Taiwan (2026)

 Major retailers: PX Mart (quan lian fu li zhong xin, Taiwan's largest supermarket chain, 1,100+ stores), Carrefour Taiwan (jia le fu, 140+ stores), Jason's Market Place (premium groceries), Costco Taiwan (14 locations, membership cards), RT-Mart (da run fa, hypermarkets), SOGO (department stores), Breeze Center (wei feng), Shin Kong Mitsukoshi (xin guang san yue), Taipei 101 Mall.

 Night markets (ye shi) are Taiwan's most iconic food institutions: Shilin Night Market (shi lin ye shi, Taipei's largest), Raohe Night Market (rao he ye shi, oldest), Ningxia Night Market (ning xia ye shi, food-focused), Liuhe Night Market (liu he ye shi, Kaohsiung).
-Night markets are overwhelmingly cash-only.
+Night markets are almost entirely cash-only.
 Budget TWD 200-500 per night market visit.

 Transit: Taipei Metro (MRT) uses the EasyCard (you you ka) or iPASS (yi ka tong).
 Direct contactless Visa/MC is NOT supported on the MRT itself, but EasyCard can be topped up at 7-Eleven using a card.
 THSR (Taiwan High Speed Rail, tai wan gao tie) from Taipei to Kaohsiung (TWD 1,490, 1.5 hours) can be booked and paid by card online or at ticket machines.
 TRA (Taiwan Railways Administration) tickets accept cards at stations.